Editor's note: More complex networks and more complex applications mean that enterprises need to design WANs capable...

 When reviewing your benchmark results, a WAN optimization platform that provides significant improvements to response time in your lab is most likely to do the same in your production environment (provided that your test environment is a good representation of your production environment.)
 If, on the other hand, the benchmarked solutions differ only by relatively small amounts (~10% or 20%), your test environment could account for the difference and more analysis or retesting is required before making a product choice.

 In the third and last article in this series, we'll cover the steps needed to properly configure your WAN optimization platform to best meet your needs.

-Next: How to use scripting tools to configure your WAN optimizer for your needs
+Read on to part three in this series: How to use scripting tools to configure your WAN optimizer for your needs.